Frank Ferguson: Career

-In 1948, he appeared as "McDougal" – the quickly agitated owner of "McDougal's House of Horrors" – in the Universal comedy/horror film "Abbott & Costello Meet Frankenstein".
+In 1948, Ferguson appeared as "McDougal" – the quickly agitated owner of "McDougal's House of Horrors" – in the Universal comedy horror film "Abbott & Costello Meet Frankenstein".
 In 1952, he had an uncredited role as a jailer in the film Ma and Pa Kettle at the Fair.
 He also appeared in episodes 149, 173, and 178 of "The Lone Ranger".

 In 1952, Ferguson played the part of a music professor at Pomona College in the second of two short films starring Jascha Heifetz, produced by Rudolph Polk and Bernard Luber.
 The set-up was that Heifetz and his accompanist, Emanuel Bay, had visited the college in order to see a collection of music/music scores.
 As they are leaving, the professor catches them and asks if Heifetz will come to his class and say a few words.
 He does, but when there are no questions immediately, he starts to leave.
 Suddenly there are some questions, and then it turns into a recital.
+In 1954, Ferguson had an uncredited, but important role in Black Tuesday as Police Inspector Hailey, who refuses to negotiate with criminals hiding in a warehouse.